 The February 2013 Mr. Store item allows you to fight through a randomized dungeon in-run to acquire special equipment, but if not handled properly can delay your quest.

 Book Ends: The Zombie Slayer path begins and ends with your character being hungry and offered a sandwich.
-The second time you've been cured and can finally enjoy that sandwich.
+The first time, your character has just been turned into a zombie with free will, and the person offering the sandwich doesn't survive your first experience with Horror Hunger.
+The second time, you've been cured and can finally enjoy that sandwich.

 Books That Bite: One of the types of enemy found in Spookyraven Manor's Haunted Library.